-As part of Brisbane Metro, Brisbane City Council will introduce a new fleet of 60 all-electric, high-capacity Metro vehicles.
-The Metro vehicles will integrate seamlessly into busway operations and share the busway with existing bus services, as part of a better planned network.
+As part of Brisbane Metro, Brisbane City Council will introduce a new fleet of 60 all-electric, high-capacity Brisbane Metro vehicles.
+The Brisbane Metro vehicles will integrate seamlessly into busway operations and share the busway with existing bus services, as part of a better planned network.

-Following an extensive tender process, Council has announced world-leading vehicle manufacturer HESS, in partnership with Brisbane-based supplier Volgren, and electric infrastructure experts ABB, to design and build the Brisbane Metro vehicle fleet.
+Following an extensive tender process, Council has announced world-leading vehicle manufacturer HESS and electric infrastructure experts Hitachi ABB Power Grids, to design and build the Brisbane Metro vehicle fleet.

-HESS and its project partners will deliver a zero tailpipe emission, battery electric fleet of vehicles with state of-the-art, flash charging infrastructure.
+HESS and Hitachi ABB Power Grids will deliver a zero tailpipe emission, battery electric fleet of vehicles with state of-the-art, flash charging infrastructure.

-The Metro vehicles will be an Australian-first, using tried and tested European technology that will help future-proof Brisbane’s public transport network.
+The Brisbane Metro vehicles will be an Australian-first, using tried and tested European technology that will help future-proof Brisbane’s public transport network.
 Each vehicle will be 24.4 metres in length and 2.55 metres wide, with the capacity to carry 150 passengers in comfort and 170 passengers in event mode.

-Other key features of the Metro vehicle include:
+Other key features of the Brisbane Metro vehicle include: